Wedding Guest Dresses Throughout the World (Updated for 2022)

 If you are a wedding guest at a Mexican ceremony, you have a few options.

-For the ladies, a cocktail-type dress will fit right in.
+For the ladies, a elegant cocktail dress will fit right in.
 It can be flowing and floral.
 Think elegant garden party.
 The shoulders can be bared during the reception, but make sure your shoulders are covered during the ceremony.
 Any color is okay except white.

 There is usually lots of dancing at Mexican weddings.
-Women-in-the-know pack a pair of flats in their purses for the reception.
+Women-in-the-know pack a pair of elegant flat shoes in their purses for the reception.
 This translates into hours of painless dancing.

 For an evening wedding, men can wear a dark suit or a dressy guayabera – the traditional shirt of Mexico.
 If the invitation states “formal,” prepare to show up in a tuxedo.
 If it’s a beach ceremony, simple loafers and light-colored pants and shirt without a tie are appropriate.
 Ladies, you still get to wear the flowing cocktail dress at the beach.